 Leasowes Primary School occupies a prominent position in the Weeping Cross area of Stafford, serving a community that clearly values the school's long standing reputation for academic excellence.
 This two form entry school, catering for approximately 420 pupils plus a thriving nursery, manages to combine the scale of a larger primary with a focused learning environment.

-The school's performance is exceptional.
-According to current FindMySchool data, Leasowes ranks 244th among over 15,000 schools in England, placing it in the elite tier (top 2%) of primary providers.
-Within the Stafford area, it holds the 3rd position among local primaries.
+The school's performance remains very strong.
+According to current FindMySchool data, Leasowes ranks 376th out of 14,978 schools in England for primary academic outcomes and 200th overall.
+Within the Stafford area, it holds the 1st position among local primaries.
 Leadership under Mrs Gemma Bettany, who has been in post as Headteacher since 2018, has maintained the high expectations that saw the school achieve an Outstanding rating from Ofsted in its most recent full inspection in January 2024.

 The atmosphere at Leasowes is one of quiet, industrious calm.
 Located on Porlock Avenue, the school sits within a residential pocket of Stafford where the morning drop-off is a communal event.
 The physical environment is well maintained, with clear signage and displays that celebrate pupil achievement across the curriculum.